Sex and Love

 MYTH #3: Since people generally believe that male orgasm and ejaculation are the same process, myth #3 is that reaching orgasm/ejaculation requires quite a lot of mostly continuous stimulation.
 This myth uses myth #2 as a springboard.

 The "continuous stimulation" approach is also the method that women frequently learn, which they often say they have to use to "reach" for their orgasm.
 Most men have learned this continuous stimulation process when they first learned to masturbate to ejaculation, and, at least subconsciously, have accepted myth #3 as fact.
+Sexual pleasure for men is a mysterious and somewhat complicated series of sexual events.
+This means that women who wish to please a man in bed must have some grasp of male psychology.

 MYTH #4: A man must always have an erection to experience orgasm.
 This myth is linked especially to myth #2, that orgasm and ejaculation are basically two aspects of one "indivisible" process.